swha0105/swha0105.github.io/_featured_tags/startup-startup.md

 ---
 layout: tag-blog
-title: Startup
+title: About Blog
-slug: startup
+slug: About Blog
-category: startup
+category: About_blog
 menu: false
 order: 1
 ---